Bust out your pocket protectors and spectacles: it’s time for the 2023 edition of the Social Media Industry Benchmark Report!

 Some suggestions for Fashion brands:

-Photos were twice as engaging as the next best post type for Fashion brands on Facebook.
+Photos were twice as engaging as other post types for Fashion brands on Facebook.

 Financial Services Social Media Benchmarks